 Made of Special Material

-It is part of Li Ning’s ‘N’ series that were specifically made using a military grade carbon fiber.
+It is part of Li Ning’s ‘N’ series that were specifically made using military-grade carbon fiber.
 To achieve extreme precision and control even during explosive hard smash, the Li-Ning N90 has been designed with certain extra stiffness.

 It is also professionally balanced towards the head for an increase of power and an aggressive play.
 The Li-Ning Woods N90 is the player’s weapon for aggressive and powerful attacks because it has been designed with a high-tensile shaft; heavy weighted racket head, as well as an elevated balance point.